Oliver Otis Howard: Death and burial

-Oliver Howard died in Burlington, Vermont on October 26, 1909, and is buried at Lakeview Cemetery in Burlington.
+Howard died in Burlington, Vermont on October 26, 1909, and is buried at Lakeview Cemetery in Burlington.
 At his death, Howard was the last surviving Union Army general to have held the permanent rank of a general in the regular U.S. Army.

 Legacy

-A bust of Howard designed by artist James E. Kelly is on display at Howard University.
+A bust of Howard, designed by the artist James E. Kelly, is on display at Howard University.
 An equestrian statue is on East Cemetery Hill on the Gettysburg Battlefield.
 A dormitory at Bowdoin College is named for Howard.

 The Oliver O. Howard Relief Corps of the Grand Army of the Republic provided funds to help destitute former Union soldiers and to support worthy public causes.
 It contributed money and the design for the State Flag of Utah in 1920.
 An Army Reserve Center was named after him in Auburn, Maine, and is still used today by several U.S. Army Reserve units.

 Howard High School of Technology in Wilmington, Delaware, is named in his honor, as is Howard County, Nebraska and the Howard School of Academics and Technology, in Chattanooga, Tennessee.
 Howard, Kansas is named in his honor.